 If you’re looking to invest in a rooftop solar system, you will be entitled to a financial incentive (a rebate) on your purchase via the Australian government’s Small-scale Renewable Energy Scheme.
 The financial incentive is issued in the form of a Small-Scale Technology Certificate, commonly referred to as an STC.
 Each STC carries a monetary value.
 When you purchase a rooftop solar system, you’ll be issued with a certain number of STCs based on the size of your system size and the location where it is to be installed.
 The total value of these certificates equate to your solar rebate.

-At Stinson Air, will deduct the price of the financial incentive or rebate from your system and deal with the paperwork involved in applying for this incentive on your behalf.
+At Stinson Air and Solar Solutions, will deduct the price of the financial incentive or rebate from your system and deal with the paperwork involved in applying for this incentive on your behalf.